 Held Fri., Sat., & Sun. of the Festival

 Learn about the history of The Strand National Historic Landmark District and enjoy some of Saint Arnold Brewing Company’s signature ales during this tour.
-You’ll stop at 3 festival pubs as you walk through festival grounds with your guide, learning about the people and places of early Galveston.
+You’ll stop at 3 festival pubs as you walk through the festival with your guide, learning about the people and places of early Galveston.